qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 2. **Feature Level**: This level involves a more detailed analysis of individual components within the feature.
 The analysis shall consider the internal structure of components and their interactions with other components in the feature.

     | **Example DFA:** A dependent failure could be if two or more components share a common resource or if they are dependent on the same signal.
 If one component fails, it could lead to a failure in another component.
-    | **Example FMEA:** The FMEA shall used to analyse if the safety goals or safety requirements of a feature can be violated.
+    | **Example FMEA:** The FMEA shall used to analyse if the safety requirements of a feature can be violated.
 This might be a unintended sent of a message between two components.

 3. **Component Level**: If a component consists of multiple sub-components, the analysis shall be extended to these sub-components.
 This level of detail is necessary to identify specific fault models that may not be apparent at higher levels.

     | **Example DFA:** Similar to the feature level, but with a focus on the interactions between sub-components within a single component.
-    | **Example FMEA:** The FMEA shall used to analyse if the safety goals or safety requirements of a component can be violated.
+    | **Example FMEA:** The FMEA shall used to analyse if the safety requirements of a component can be violated.
 This might be a unintended sent of a message between two sub-components.

 How to perform the analysis?